Bioengineering 400: Clinical Preceptorship in Bioengineering

 Directed by Dr. David Eckmann, this course introduces students to real-life problems in medicine through lectures and a "clinical preceptorship," which is an intensive experience under the direction of a faculty mentor.
 In this preceptorship, students spend about 10 to 15 hours per week in the clinic for 10 weeks.
-During this time, they can watch procedures, sit in on case discussions, talk with medical residents, follow clinicians, and work on a clinical research project.
+During this time, they watch procedures, sit in on case discussions, talk with medical residents, follow clinicians, and work on a clinical research project.

 Bioengineering 490/492: Independent Study

 Students can enroll in up to two semesters of independent study to earn class credits while working within the labs of faculty members across Penn's campus, including the medical school, the veterinary and dental schools, the School of Arts and Sciences, and Penn Engineering.
 Independent study projects span diverse biomedical research areas.
 Students have tested high-density flexible electrodes for the treatment of epilepsy, investigated fat storage cell formation, and attempted to synthesize artificial red blood cells to treat disorders like sickle-cell anemia.
 Many undergraduates have even published their independent-study research findings in peer-reviewed journals.